Puppy 101: Resources to raise your dog right

 We recommend three main things to help you get through the puppy chewing stage.

 • Make sure your puppy is getting plenty of rest.
 We know this is easier said than done when your pup seems to have an endless amount of energy.
 But it's so important.
 You know how a human toddler is more likely to throw a tantrum when they're overtired?
 The same is true of your young dog.
-Puppies need a whopping 18 to 20 hours of sleep each and every day... and if they aren't getting enough, your whole household will feel the struggle.
+Puppies need a whopping 18 to 20 hours of sleep each and every day.
+If they aren't getting enough, your whole household will feel the struggle.
 You can help encourage quality rest by giving your puppy a designated nap spot in a crate or pen that's away from any main traffic areas in your home.
 Consider employing some white noise or background music to help them relax.
 And meet their needs before asking them to settle, which brings us to...

 • Fulfill your puppy!
 While your dog is growing up, they benefit most from short, frequent bursts of activity to tire them out and teach them about the world.
 Puppies need food, water, bathroom breaks, and social time to thrive.
-If your to-do list feels daunting, try pairing activities together to make it more approachable — maybe after every potty trip you play a short game, for example, or start doing some fun basic training sessions with their meals.
+If your to-do list feels daunting, try pairing activities together to make it more approachable—maybe after every potty trip you play a short game, for example, or start doing some fun basic training sessions with their meals.

 If your dog is in the middle of a chewing craze, you can: